-After some less-than-satisfactory results from other vendors, Facal chose Twilio’s Authy product for its technology, support, and integration options.
-Best known for two-factor authentication, Authy also provides a flexible, and responsive, phone verification API.
+After some less-than-satisfactory results from other vendors, Facal chose Twilio’s Verification product for its technology, support, and integration options.
+Best known for two-factor authentication, Twilio also provides a flexible, and responsive, phone verification API.
 And since no SMS or telephony know-how is required, the Wunderman team found implementation to be easy.

 “We ran our first prototype in a matter of hours, so we were able to quickly present our ideas to the client, get agreement to move forward, and start on implementation and integration into the FRI Movistar app,” explained Facal.
 “The entire process took between two to five days.
 It was pretty fast.”

 Other aspects of the Twilio toolkit soon came into play.
 “Since we needed to efficiently send an SMS to consumers, we were happy to see that the Twilio API allowed us to offer both the SMS integration and the verification flow in a single API,” explained Facal.
 “We looked at other vendors who work with SMS, and tried to run our demo with their services, but the only one we could get up and running in hours was the one built with Twilio.”

 From now on, any project that involves any of the Twilio offerings — we’ll go with Twilio.
 Our experience has been that great.